-- Attendance at all scheduled didactic sessions in the Histotechnology program is expected.
-During the COVID- 19 pandemic, these have been converted to interactive synchronous online lecture sessions.
-Attendance and timeliness in the classroom may be viewed as an indicator of the student's future attendance and timeliness during the clinical clerkships and is viewed as a component of the expected professionalism. - Attendance in all classes and laboratory exercises will be monitored by the course directors in accordance with the guidelines specified in the table for unexcused absences. - Unanticipated absences should be discussed with either the program director, course director, or contact administrative staff as soon as possible to inform program authorities of the circumstances, and to ensure that any missed class materials can be made up and/or obtained from classmates. - Anticipated absences should be discussed with the program director or course director ASAP. - Absences will be characterized as either excused\or unexcused.
-Generally, absences for illness, accidents, or anticipatable personal emergencies will be considered excused.
+- Attendance at all scheduled didactic sessions in the PathA Program is expected (during COVID- 19 pandemic these have been converted to interactive synchronous online lecture sessions).
+Attendance and timeliness in the classroom may be viewed as an indicator of the student's future attendance and timeliness during the clinical clerkships and is viewed as a component of the expected professionalism. - Attendance in all classes and laboratory exercises will be monitored by the Course Directors in accordance with the guidelines specified in the table for Unexcused Absences. - Unanticipated absences should be discussed with either the Program Director, Course Director, or contact administrative staff as soon as possible to inform Program authorities of the circumstances, and to ensure that any missed class materials can be made up and/or obtained from classmates. - Anticipated absences should be discussed with the Program Director or Course Director as early as possible. - Absences will be characterized as either excused or unexcused.
+Generally, absences for illness, accidents, or unanticipatable personal emergencies, will be considered excused.
 Proof of illness may be requested.
-Written documentation for excused absences must be provided to the program director within 24 hours of the student's return to campus. - The program reserves the right to assess attendance records of students who have a serious or prolonged illness and to determine the student's ability to progress through the curriculum.
-Prolonged or repeated absences may make it difficult or impossible to satisfactorily continue in the program.
-A student with a prolonged absence may be asked to withdraw from the program.
+Written documentation for excused absences must be provided to the Program Director within 24 hours of the student's return to campus. - The Program reserves the right to assess attendance records of students who have a serious or prolonged illness and to determine the student's ability to progress through the curriculum.
+Prolonged or repeated absence may make it difficult or impossible to satisfactorily continue in the program.
+A student with prolonged absence may be asked to withdraw from the program.
 An opportunity to return the following year may be extended to the student when that is deemed appropriate by a review committee. - Students with a pattern of unexcused absences or excessive tardiness will be counselled as a part of their professionalism assessment.
 If attendance does not improve, the student may be asked to attend a faculty meeting to discuss their apparent inability to meet the requirements of the program.

-GUIDELINE FOR UNEXCUSED ABSENCES (Remember: no penalty for EXCUSED absences)

-For a one (1) Credit Course For a two (2) Credit Course For a three (3) or more Credit Course No penalty for this many unexcused absences per semester or fewer 1 class 2 classes 3 classes Exceeding stipulated threshold above: all unexcused absences count against you 1.0% 1.0% 1.0% Full 5% of final course grade is lost beyond the stipulated number of unexcused absences and will accrue an additional 1% for each additional absence 3 or more 4 or more 5 or more Examples: for Unexcused Absences 1 absence = 0% 2 absences = 1% 3 absences = 5% 2 absences = 0% 3 absences = 1% 4 absences = 5% 3 absences = 0% 4 absences = 1% 5 absences = 5%
+GUIDELINE FOR UNEXCUSED ABSENCES (Remember: no penalty for EXCUSED absences) For a one (1) Credit Course For a two (2) Credit Course For a three (3) or more Credit Course No penalty for this many unexcused absences per semester or fewer 1 class 2 classes 3 classes Exceeding stipulated threshold above: all unexcused absences count against you 1.0% 1.0% 1.0% Full 5% of final course grade is lost beyond the stipulated number of unexcused absences and will accrue an additional 1% for each additional absence 3 or more 4 or more 5 or more Examples: for Unexcused Absences 1 absence = 0% 2 absences = 1% 3 absences = 5% 2 absences = 0% 3 absences = 1% 4 absences = 5% 3 absences = 0% 4 absences = 1% 5 absences = 5%

-CLINICAL CLERKSHIP ATTENDANCE
+CLINICAL YEAR ATTENDANCE